-4.2.1.3 Independent study
+4.1.1.5 Independent study

-This type of course may be pursued any time during doctoral studies.
+This type of course may be pursued at any time during the doctoral studies.
 The independent study units are designed to guide the doctoral students, under appropriate supervision, through the initial stages of writing their prospectuses/dissertations.
 This type of course will also give doctoral students time to pursue the sources and secondary literature necessary to write a state-of-the-art prospectus and/or dissertation while receiving regular feedback from the mentor of the independent study unit.
-Any one independent study unit may award a maximum of four (4) credits.
+Any one independent study unit may award a maximum of four (2) credits.

-It is the responsibility of the doctoral student to submit a detailed proposed outline of the independent study unit to the mentor, i.e., usually the principal or associate supervisor, by the end of the add/drop period of each semester.
-Requests submitted past this deadline may have to be accommodated in a later semester. [cf.Appendices: A.1]
+It is the responsibility of the doctoral student to submit a detailed proposed outline of the independent study unit to the mentor, i.e., usually the principal or associate supervisor, and the independent study form to the Doctoral Coordinator by the end of the registration period for each term.
+Requests submitted past this deadline may have to be accommodated in a later semester.

-4.2.2 Comprehensive examination
+4.1.2 Comprehensive examination

 The comprehensive examination is a public exam held before the doctoral candidate's Comprehensive Examination Committee.
-It requires that probationary doctoral candidates show their mastery of two substantial topical and/or methodological fields of interdisciplinary medieval/historical studies which may be relevant to, yet sufficiently distant from, the proposed dissertation topic.
+It requires that probationary doctoral candidates present and defend their final, and non-annotated bibliography for two substantial topical and/or methodological fields of interdisciplinary medieval/historical studies which may be relevant to, yet sufficiently distant from, the proposed dissertation topic.

-4.2.2.1 Comprehensive examination schedule
+4.1.2.1 Comprehensive examination schedule

-The comprehensive examination is scheduled during early June.
+The comprehensive examination is scheduled to occur just after the end of the Winter term.
 The precise dates are usually announced one month before the exams.
 Preparation for the comprehensive examination starts at the beginning of the first year of doctoral studies and proceeds as follows:

-- By the end of October, probationary doctoral candidates, following close consultations with their supervisor(s), will propose three suitable field survey topics for examination to the Doctoral committee using the Comprehensive Examination Planning Form [cf.Appendices:A.2].
-Two of the topics will be selected by this committee for further elaboration and one kept back for the purposes of the Rigorosum.
+- By the end of October, probationary doctoral candidates, following close consultations with their supervisor(s), will propose three suitable field survey topics for examination to the Doctoral Committee using the Comprehensive Examination Planning Form.
+Two of the topics will be selected by this committee for further elaboration.

 As a guideline, no bibliographical item can be shared between a probationary doctoral candidate's dissertation prospectus and the topical field surveys.
-The probationary doctoral candidate will be notified within two weeks of whether the Doctoral committee accepts the topics or requests revisions within one week.
-Once the topics are approved by the Doctoral committee the probationary doctoral candidate is expected to expand them.
-The draft versions of both topical field surveys should be submitted by mid-February.
-The complete versions without the final annotations of both topical field surveys are due and should be saved on the CEU e-learning site one week before the end of the Winter semester.
+The probationary doctoral candidate will be notified within two weeks of whether the Doctoral Committee accepts the topics or requests revisions within one week.
+Once the topics are approved by the Doctoral Committee the probationary doctoral candidate is expected to expand them.
+The final, non-annotated versions of both topical field surveys are due and should be saved on the CEU e-learning site at the end of the winter term.